Ariana Grande: 2020–2023: Positions

 Grande's sixth studio album, Positions, was released on October 30, 2020.
-It debuted at number one on the Billboard 200, becoming Grande's fifth number-one album.
+It debuted at number one on the Billboard 200 with first-week sales of 174,000 units, becoming Grande's fifth number-one album.
+Her third chart-topping album in two years and three months, it marked the fastest accumulation of three number-oe albums by a woman at that time.
+Following its vinyl LPs release in April 2021, Positions achieved the largest vinyl sales week (32,000) by a female artist since MRC Data's inauguration in 1991, at that time.
 The eponymous lead single was released on October 23.
-It debuted at number one on the Billboard Hot 100, becoming Grande's fifth chart-topping single and breaking numerous records.
-Grande became the first artist to have five number-one debuts on the Hot 100 and the first to have their first five number ones debut at the top.
+It debuted atop the Billboard Hot 100, becoming Grande's fifth chart-topping single and breaking numerous records.
+Grande became the first artist to have five number-one debuts on the Hot 100 and the first to have their first five number-ones debut at the top.
 "Positions" became her third number-one single in 2020 following "Stuck with U" and "Rain on Me", making Grande the first artist since Drake to have three number-one singles in a single calendar year and the first female artist to do so since Rihanna and Katy Perry in 2010.
+It topped the Pop Airplay chart for seven weeks, surpassing "7 Rings" (six weeks) as Grande's longest-running number-one on the chart.

-Alongside the release of Positions, the song from the album "34+35" served as the second single off the album.
-The song debuted at number 8, becoming Grande's 18th top ten single.
+Alongside the release of Positions, the track "34+35" served as the second single off the album.
+Debuting at number eight, it became Grande's 18th top-ten single.
 Grande released a "34+35" remix featuring American rappers Doja Cat and Megan Thee Stallion on January 15, 2021.
 The remix helped the song reach a new peak at number two, the highest-charting song credited to three or more female soloists on the Hot 100 since Christina Aguilera, Mýa, Pink and Lil' Kim's "Lady Marmalade" in 2001.
-The remix was one of five additional tracks included on the deluxe edition of Positions, released on February 19, 2021.
+The remix was one of five bonus tracks included on the deluxe edition of Positions, released on February 19, 2021.
+On the Pop Airplay chart issue dated February 13, "34+35" replaced Grande's own "Positions" at number one, making her the first artist to replace herself at the summit as the only act credited on both tracks.
+On the following chart issue, Grande occupied the top two of the chart with "34+35" and "Positions", becoming the first artist to simultaneously occupy the top two with two solo tracks.
+"34+35" remained at number one for three consecutive weeks; it also topped the Rhythmic airplay chart, marking Grande's third leader.
 In March, the song "POV" was sent to radio as the album's third single.
-The song reached number 27 on the Hot 100 and would reach the top ten on mainstream radio, making Grande would become the first artist to have three concurrent songs in the top ten for Pop Airplay.
+The song reached number 27 on the Hot 100 and the top ten on mainstream radio, making Grande the first artist to have three concurrent songs in the top ten on Pop Airplay; it later peaked at number three.

 Grande was named the most-played artist on iHeartRadio's stations in 2021, reaching 2.6 billion in audience.

-On October 14, 2020, it was announced, that Grande would appear alongside Leonardo DiCaprio, Jennifer Lawrence, and Meryl Streep in Adam McKay's Don't Look Up.
-The film was released on the streaming service Netflix, on December 24, 2021.
-With streams of more than 152 million hours in a week, it broke the record for the biggest week of views in Netflix history.
-To promote the film, Grande released the song "Just Look Up", in collaboration with rapper Kid Cudi, on December 3, 2021.
-At the 27th Critics' Choice Awards, Grande received nominations in the categories Best Song and Best Acting Ensemble, as a part of the cast.
-She also received a nomination at the 28th Screen Actors Guild Awards for Outstanding Performance by a Cast in a Motion Picture.
-On November 13, 2020, Grande made a surprise appearance on the Adult Swim Festival, performing alongside music artist Thundercat, performing his song "Them Changes", which Grande had previously covered.
+Positions ranked at number eight on the 2021 year-end Billboard 200 chart.
+On November 13, 2020, Grande made a surprise appearance on the Adult Swim Festival, performing music artist Thundercat's song "Them Changes" alongside him, which Grande had previously covered.
 Grande and Jennifer Hudson also featured on a remix of Mariah Carey's 2010 Christmas song "Oh Santa!".
 The song was released on December 4, 2020, as part of Mariah Carey's Magical Christmas Special.
 Grande released the concert film for her Sweetener World Tour, Excuse Me, I Love You, on December 21, 2020, exclusively on Netflix.